 The Board is usually responsible for the recruitment of the Chief Executive and, in some cases, other senior staff.
+The founding legislation will contain information on the recruitment route to be followed, particularly when appointing the first Chief Executive.
 If you take part in a recruitment exercise, you will need to be familiar with employment legislation and any codes of best practice in relation to equal opportunities issues.
 You should receive training in recruitment and selection before serving in that capacity.